Adrian William Moore: Philosophical work

 One of Moore's distinctive contributions to the area of contemporary metaphysics is a bold defence of the idea that it is possible to think about the world 'from no point of view'.
-This defence is presented in his book, Points of View, which is at the same time a study of ineffability and nonsense.
-Drawing on Kant and Wittgenstein, he considers transcendental idealism which, he argues, is nonsense resulting from the attempt to express certain inexpressible insights.
+This defence is presented in his book Points of View, which is at the same time a study of ineffability and nonsense.
+Drawing on Kant and Wittgenstein, he considers transcendental idealism, which, he argues, is nonsense resulting from the attempt to express certain inexpressible insights.
 He applies this idea to a wide range of fundamental philosophical issues, including the nature of persons, value, and God.

-Moore's most recent work has been devoted to a thorough study of the history of metaphysics since Descartes, published under the title The Evolution of Modern Metaphysics: Making Sense of Things.
-Taking as its definition of metaphysics ‘the most general attempt to make sense of things’, the study charts the evolution of metaphysics through various competing conceptions of its possibility, scope and limits: it deals with the early modern period, the late modern period in the analytic tradition and the late modern period in non-analytic traditions.
+Moore's most recent work has been devoted to thorough study of the history of metaphysics since Descartes, published under the title The Evolution of Modern Metaphysics: Making Sense of Things.
+Taking as its definition of metaphysics ‘the most general attempt to make sense of things’, the study charts the evolution of metaphysics through various competing conceptions of its possibility, scope and limits: it deals with the early modern period, the late modern period in the analytic tradition, and the late modern period in non-analytic traditions.
 Moore challenges the still prevalent conviction that there is some unbridgeable gulf between analytic philosophy and philosophy of other kinds.
 He also advances his own distinctive conception of what metaphysics is and why it matters.

 Moore is well known not only for his work in the areas or metaphysics and history of philosophy, but also for his contributions to the philosophy of logic and the philosophy of mathematics.
-In particular, Moore has done much work on the nature of infinity which illustrates his ramified interests.
+In particular, he has done much work on the nature of infinity.
 In his book The Infinite, Moore offers a thorough discussion of the idea of infinity and its history, and a defence of finitism.
 He engages with a wide range of approaches and issues in the history of thought about the infinite, including various paradoxes, as well as the problems of human finitude and death.
+In the closing chapter, he writes, "The focus of this chapter is human finitude, human finitude having been, in its own way, the focus of the whole enquiry."